 1. Underground Scanning GPR Antenna.
 The antenna frequencies range from 250 MHz-450 MHz is mounted in a stroller frame which rolls over the surface.
 The surface needs to be reasonably smooth and unobstructed in order to obtain readable scans.
 Obstructions such as curbs, landscaping, and vegetation will limit the feasibility of GPR.
 The data is displayed on a screen and marked in the field in real time.
 The total depth achieved can be as much as 8’ or more with this antenna but can vary widely depending on the types of materials being scanned through.
 Some soil types such as clay may limit maximum depths to 3’ or less.
 As depth increases, targets must be larger in order to be detected and non-metallic targets can be especially difficult to locate.
 Depths provided should always be treated as estimates as their accuracy can be affected by multiple factors.
 For more information, please visit: Link

 2. Concrete Scanning GPR Antenna.
 The antenna is handheld and rolls over the surface.
 The antenna needs a reasonably smooth, unobstructed surface for scanning and is not able to scan within 2”-4” of obstructions such as walls and metal tracks unless they are removed prior to our work.
 The data is displayed on a screen during the scanning and marked on the surface in real time.
 The total depth achieved can be as much as 18” or more with this antenna but can vary widely depending on the types of materials being scanned through and other factors such as the spacing of the reinforcing.
-Depth accuracy depends on the ability to obtain an accurate depth calibration for the concrete.
 No harmful radiation is emitted and the work can be performed at any time with people in close proximity.
 For more information, please visit: Link

 3. Electromagnetic Pipe Locator.
 The EM locator can passively detect the signals from live AC power or radio signals travelling along some conductive utilities.
 It can also be used in conjunction with a transmitter to connect directly to accessible, metallic pipes, risers, or tracer wires.
 A current is sent through the pipe or tracer wire at a specific frequency and the resulting signal can then be detected by the receiver.
 A utility’s ability to be located depends on a variety of factors including access to the utility, conductivity, grounding, interference from other utilities, and many others.
 Depths provided should always be treated as estimates as their accuracy can be affected by multiple factors.
 For more information, please visit: Link